 On 4 October 2009 Estonian Ambassador to Turkey Aivo Orav, Tartu University rector Alar Karis, and governor of Ağrı County Mehmet Çetin opened an exhibit in Ishak Pasha Palace at the foot of Mount Ararat (Ağrı Dağı or Agri Mountain) in the region of Ağri in Eastern Turkey to celebrate 180 years since the conquering of Mount Ararat in 1829.
 In the days after the opening of the exhibit an international climb took place.
 The group reached the summit on 9 October, the same day that Johann Jakob Friedrich Wilhelm Parrot had done so 180 years earlier.

-On 7 February 2010 the Estonian Embassy in co-operation with the Anatolia Marathon Association and Bolu Province organised a spirited cross-country skiing festival, where Foreign Ministry Secretary General Marten Kokk also participated.
+2010 In February, the Estonian Embassy in co-operation with the Anatolia Marathon Association and Bolu Province organised a spirited cross-country skiing festival.

 In 2010 Istanbul was one of the European Capitals of Culture.
 The Ministry of Culture and the Tallinn 2011 Foundation organised many events to introduce Estonia and Tallinn.
 In April 2010 Estonian films were part of the international film festival in Istanbul.
 In May an international student theatre festival took place with the participation of some Estonian troupes.

 During the summer of 2010, the cultural bridge between Estonia and Turkey became even stronger.
-A musical composition for orchestra, choir and soloists was ordered from Arvo Pärt (who was celebrating his 75th birthday).
+A musical composition for orchestra, choir and soloists was ordered from Estonian composer Arvo Pärt (who was celebrating his 75th birthday).
 The concert took place as part of the joint cultural programme of Tallinn 2011 and Istanbul 2010.
-On 7 June 2010 the world premier of Arvo Pärt’s new work “Adam’s Lament” took place in Hagia Irene Church in Istanbul; the work incorporated characteristic themes from both Christian and Islam culture and music.
+On 7 June 2010 the world premier of Arvo Pärt’s new work “Adam’s Lament” took place in Hagia Irene Church in Istanbul; the work incorporated characteristic themes from both Christian and Islamic culture and music.
 The Estonian Philharmonic Chamber Choir, Borusan Symphony Orchestra, and the ensemble Vox Clamantis performed, led by conductor Tõnu Kaljuste.
-In addition to President and Mrs. Ilves, other guests from Estonia that attended the concert were Minister of Culture Laine Jänes, Mayor of Tallinn Edgar Savisaar, delegations from the Foreign Ministry and Tallinn City Council, entrepreneurs, and media representatives.
-Important Turkish guests present were President Gül and his wife, the minister of culture, the mayor of Istanbul, and the Patriarch of Constantinople.
-Altogether more than 1 000 people attended the concert.
 Prior to the concert, the president of Turkey (with the president of Estonia by his side) presented Arvo Pärt with an award for lifetime achievement.

-From 17-20 July 2011 the Ankara National Opera gave guest performances at the Saaremaa Opera Days.
+In July 2011, the Ankara National Opera gave guest performances at the Saaremaa Opera Days.

 From 13-18 November, the Estonian Logistics Cluster visited Istanbul and the region of İzmit/Kocael.
 The visit was organised by the Estonian Logistics Cluster and funded by the European Regional Development Fund.